-We can’t leave Jaipur without telling you about some of the food and drinks to try here.
+We can’t leave Jaipur without telling you about some of the food and drinks to try here, because this glorious Pink City has some specific food and drinks that you really should try.
 So here we go, here are your 5 things to eat in Jaipur.

-There’s a Jaipur institution called Rawat Mishtan Bandar.
-They’re famous for their sweet lassi and some specific savoury dishes.
-It’s easy to spot once you get into the neighbourhood, the HUGE TripAdvisor sign in the window kind of gives it away!.
+There’s a Jaipur food institution called Rawat Mishtan Bandar.
+They’re famous for their sweet lassi and some specific savory dishes.

 This is worth your while coming for this alone, but while you’re here, be sure to try the veg samosa and the Hirch Bada.
-The Hirch Bada is a deep fried, big green chilli with veg stuffing, its tasty, but not too spicy.
+The Hirch Bada is a deep-fried, big green chili with veg stuffing, it’s tasty, but not too spicy.

-Saffron flavoured creamy lassi here at Rawat Mishtan Bandar is 40 INR each.
+Saffron-flavoured creamy lassi here at Rawat Mishtan Bandar is 40 INR each.
 They’re served with a spoon and if you don’t have a huge sweet tooth then we’d suggest that you share.
-The saffron flavouring is delicate and worth a try.
+The saffron flavoring is delicate and worth a try.